wgottwalt/gnu_modula2_playground/README.md

 typical C thing and is handled differently in Modula-2.
 There are dynamic strings types in the Modula-2 libs, but they are not the same.
 Plus, you always have to figure out how ownership of these allocated memory is done.
-Is the lib freeing the memory or does the user of the has to deal with it?
+Is the lib freeing the memory or does the user of the lib has to deal with it?
 For that reason this wrapper copies the string to a fixed length string, a defined type which can be used as a return type in Modula-2 procedures.
 Another really difficult part are C bitfields which are an extreme example of packed types.
 I had to do thourough testing and GCC code reading to understand how to deal with that, hence I included some testing code.
 The way how it is done here is a GCC feature.
 I'm pretty sure that this will not work with other Modula-2 compilers.